ldaniels528/skilldepth.js/README.md

 SkillDepth is a portal and social network-based application that empowers technology professionals to discover new opportunities, develop new or improve existing skills, and share ideas.

+**NOTE**: This project does not contain the original sources for SkillDepth, and is meant only as deployment staging area.

 ## Software Stack

 SkillDepth uses the [MEANS.js](https://github.com/ldaniels528/MEANS.js) stack: